bridgecrew-perf6/cat-park-mern/README.md

 -   In `Register.jsx` file, `handleRegister` and `handleLogin` are called sequentially, and each of them has a post request.
 The `handleLogin` function in `auth.controller.js` file runs `const user = await User.findOne({ userName })`, which may return null because of previous registration's having not written this user into the MongoDB database.
 It would then cause error for logging in.
 To solve this problem, `const dummyUser = await User.find({ userName })` has been added before `const user = await User.findOne({ userName })`, which may buy some time for the registration process so that registration would be in the database before logging in happens.
 Further investigation is still needed.

+#### 10. How to protect/hide the 3rd party API keys in the front-end of a MERN stack app in production instead of development

+-   One possible solution might be adding a back-end endpoint for the front-end to fetch the 3rd party API

 App link: https://catpark.herokuapp.com

 Reference: